 Several subsequent regulations have continued to update and expand the list of minimum/reference prices.
 In 2008, Customs Notes 90 and 91 required importers of any goods from designated countries that are invoiced below the reference prices to have the invoice validated by both the foreign customs agency and the appropriate Argentine Embassy or Consulate.
-U.S. products with reference prices include:
+U.S. products with reference prices include the following:

 At the same time, the Argentine Customs Bureau announced that there would be specific Customs checkpoints that will control imports of certain product categories such as household appliances, electronic devices, motorcycles, textiles, apparel, footwear and toys.
 These items are traditionally the most affected by import restrictions.

-While there is no legal prohibition against foreign companies repatriating profits, GOA regulations implemented in November of 2011 mandating that firms receive permission from AFIP in order to exchange local currency into foreign exchange serve as a de-facto control on the ability of foreign firms to repatriate profits.
-Meanwhile, export proceeds must be repatriated to Argentina.
+While there is no legal prohibition against foreign companies repatriating profits, GOA regulations implemented in November of 2011, mandating that firms receive permission from AFIP in order to exchange local currency into foreign exchange, serve as a de-facto control on the ability of foreign firms to repatriate profits.
+Meanwhile, export proceeds must be repatriated to Argentina and for most products must be remitted to the Central Bank within 15 days.
 Repatriation deadlines vary based on product categories.
 These stipulations could change based on economic conditions.